 Castration and Docking

-Docking - Usually 7-21 days of age, rubber ring around tail (earlier better).
+Docking - Usually at 7-21 days of age, a rubber ring is used around the tail (earlier the better), with a ring applicator.
 This will reduce dags and flystrike (flies laying eggs in the skin, often due to dags).
 Castrate male lambs at same time.
 Lambs should be vaccinated before or at the same time.

 Tail docking irons can be used for large scale farm operations.
 Docking irons cut and cauterize the tail promoting faster healing time.